-Sonic currently has authorized under its Amended and Restated Certificate of Incorporation (the "Charter") 100,000,000 shares of Class A Common Stock, of which 29,728,681 shares were outstanding as of February 23, 2005 and are entitled to be voted at the Annual Meeting, and 30,000,000 shares of Class B Common Stock, of which 12,029,375 shares were issued and outstanding as of February 23, 2005 and are entitled to be voted at the Annual Meeting.
+Sonic currently has authorized under its Amended and Restated Certificate of Incorporation (the "Charter") 100,000,000 shares of Class A Common Stock, of which 30,039,862 shares were outstanding as of the Record Date and are entitled to be voted at the Annual Meeting, and 30,000,000 shares of Class B Common Stock, of which 12,029,375 shares were outstanding as of the Record Date and are entitled to be voted at the Annual Meeting.
 At the meeting, holders of Class A Common Stock will have one vote per share, and holders of Class B Common Stock will have ten votes per share.
 All outstanding shares of Voting Stock are entitled to vote as a single class on all proposals submitted to a vote at the Annual Meeting.
 A quorum being present, directors will be elected by a plurality of the votes cast and each of the other proposals referred to in the accompanying Notice of Meeting will become effective if a majority of the votes cast by shares entitled to vote on the proposal are cast in favor thereof.
-Broker non-votes will be counted to determine a quorum, but will not be counted as votes for any director-nominee or for or against any proposal.
+Broker non-votes and abstentions will be counted to determine a quorum, but will not be counted as votes for any director-nominee or for or against any proposal.

 A holder of Voting Stock who signs a proxy card may withhold votes as to any director-nominee by writing the name of the nominee in the space provided on the proxy card.
-A holder of Voting Stock may not vote for more than two nominees.
+A holder of Voting Stock may not vote for more than three nominees.

-The following table sets forth certain information regarding the beneficial ownership of Sonic's Voting Stock as of February 23, 2005, by (i) each stockholder known by Sonic to own beneficially more than five percent of a class of the outstanding Voting Stock, (ii) each director and nominee to the Board of Directors of Sonic, (iii) each executive officer of Sonic, and (iv) all directors and executive officers of Sonic as a group.
+The following table sets forth certain information regarding the beneficial ownership of Sonic's Voting Stock as of February 22, 2006, by (i) each stockholder known by Sonic to own beneficially more than five percent of a class of the outstanding Voting Stock, (ii) each director and nominee to the Board of Directors of Sonic, (iii) each named executive officer of Sonic listed in the Summary Compensation Table, and (iv) all directors and executive officers of Sonic as a group.
 Except as otherwise indicated below, each of the persons named in the table has sole voting and investment power with respect to the securities beneficially owned by them as set forth opposite their name, subject to community property laws where applicable.